 To make it more representative for the local community, the painters added some symbols of local culture including musical instruments, traditional clothing and nearby landscapes.
 Many more symbolic characters, including Adam and Eve or Greek philosophers, are painted on other exterior walls of the monastery.

 The monastic life at Voronet was interrupted at the end of the 18th century after Bucovina was conquered by the Habsburg Empire, and it started again only in 1991.
-Today, Voronet Monastery is one of the must-see attractions of Romania, and during summers is one the most popular destinations in the scenic land of Bucovina.
+Today, Voronet Monastery is one of the must-see attractions of Romania, and during summers is one of the most popular destinations in the scenic land of Bucovina.

 Bucovina is a very popular destination for Romanians, and it tends to books fast.
 Be sure to reserve your rooms in advance to enjoy a great experience in this beautiful land.
 We warmly recommend the guest houses: La Moara and Casa Cristina from Fundu Moldovei; Hilde’s Residence and Bucovina Residence from Gura Humorului; Doina Bucovinei from Manastirea Humorului; Bucovina Lodge Pension and Casa Elvira from Vama.
 Piatra Pinului Ski from Voronet is the best option if you prefer to stay in a hotel.